 Where to Stay in Tjørnuvik

 I actually stayed back in the Faroese capital city of Tórshavn, but it appears that a few Airbnb rental options do exist in Tjørnuvik.
 Click here to explore your options further.
+Also, be sure to check out my guide of where to stay in the Faroe Islands.
+And be sure to check out my Faroe Islands tours guide.

 LOOKING FOR MORE TRAVEL INFORMATION OR WANT TO BE PART OF SOMETHING BIGGER?
 A FEW OTHER BLOGGERS AND I HAVE CREATED A FACEBOOK GROUP FOR SCANDINAVIA AND NORDIC ENTHUSIASTS.
 CLICK THE PHOTO BELOW TO JOIN!